Shared Earth Learning is a forest school co-op based in Frome, Somerset

 The objects of the society are to benefit the community in East Somerset

-• to improve community cohesion by working across generations and integrating people from different backgrounds in our programmes.
+To improve community cohesion by working across generations and integrating people from different backgrounds in our programmes.

 Shared Earth Learning has three directors, Alex Hart, Sam O'Malley & Non-Executive Director Jenny Macdonald.
 We work closely with other members of our Co-op, volunteers, supporters and local social enterprises.
 We deliver outdoor education and experiences for adults and children, for local schools and colleges, as well as community events and projects.